Speed to Market Strategies From Three Leaders in Product Management

-The longer it takes you to get your product to market, the more likely it is that your assumptions about your prospective customer will be outdated, and the harder it will be to adapt to market needs.
-Increasing your speed to market allows you to validate your ideas, iterate, and ultimately build a better product because you’re interacting with real people.
+The longer it takes you to get your product to market, the more likely it is that your assumptions about your prospective customer will be outdated.
+And that means it will be harder to adapt to market needs.
+Increasing your speed to market allows you to validate your ideas, iterate.
+Then you will ultimately build a better product because you’re interacting with real people.

 Conference rooms are a great place for brainstorming ideas, but the market place is the best place to validate them.